In Memoriam: Orest Myckan

 Orest had a long, accomplished career in human resources, working for Dow Chemical in Canada and the United States for over twenty-five years.
 He was introduced to Habitat for Humanity while working with Dow Chemical and first became a volunteer in 1993.
 After his retirement from Dow in 1997, he began a new chapter of his life as a tireless volunteer for both Habitat for Humanity Edmonton and internationally with Habitat Canada’s Global Village program.

-Since 2000, Orest lead over 32 trips to several countries under Habitat Canada’s Global Village program.
-Orest organized and led more than 350 volunteers to assist local Habitats with home building in various countries, including the Philippines, Nepal, Guatemala, Nicaragua, Costa Rica, Honduras, Mexico, and El Salvador.
-Orest was so instrumental as a volunteer in El Salvador that he was named an honourary citizen of Guadalupe, El Salvador.
+Since 2000, as a volunteer team leader, Orest led over 32 volunteer builds to several countries under Habitat Canada's Global Village Program.
+Orest organized and led more than 350 volunteers to work alongside local Habitats and communities to build homes in various countries, including the Philippines, Nepal, Guatemala, Nicaragua, Costa Rica, Honduras, Mexico, and El Salvador.
+Orest's contributions as a volunteer were so instrumental as a volunteer in El Salvador that he was named an honourary citizen of Guadalupe, El Salvador.

 Orest was a highly esteemed volunteer of Habitat for Humanity Edmonton.
 He was a respected member of many committees – including the building committee, stepped in as acting Executive Director, and contributed regularly to the local community as a volunteer Crew Leader.